 - 2 bay leaves

-- a few sprigs of Thyme tied into a bouquet
+- 2 sprigs Thyme tied into a bouquet

 - Wash the collard greens thoroughly.
 Remove the stems that run down the center by holding the leaf in your left hand and stripping the leaf down with your right hand.
 The tender young leaves in the heart of the collards don’t need to be stripped.
-Stack 6 to 8 leaves on top of one another, roll up, and slice into 1/2 inch thick slices.
+Stack 6 to 8 leaves on top of one another, roll up and then slice into ½ inch thick slices.

 - In a large stockpot, add 1 pound of sorted, soaked overnight black-eyed peas, 4 cups of chopped collard greens, 5 cups of chicken broth, 5 cups of water, 2 pounds sliced andouille sliced sausage, 1 tablespoon of bacon grease or oil, place burner on medium heat and bring to a simmer.